6. Public vs private body parts

 Some body parts are public and some are private.

-Each person is in charge of his or her own body.
+Each person is in charge of their own body.

 - Book: Everyone's Got a Bottom by Tess Rowley

-- Student Activity Sheet: Body outline - public vs private [A3 copy]
+Student activity sheet: Child body outline - public vs private (A3 copy)

 No General Capabilities values have been selected.